 The Pope's daily routine is fairly normal, all things considered.
 He wakes up early, celebrates mass, and eats surprisingly unfussy meals – though he apparently longs to nosh on pizza.
 Outside of his public engagements, the day-to-day schedule of the Pope is essentially up to him.
 Typically, it's more filled with appointments and prayers than rides in the Popemobile.

-Since he was elected in 2013, Pope Francis has become known for his comparatively progressive views and welcoming demeanor.
+Since he was elected in 2013, following years of sometimes-controversial service in Argentina and elsewhere, Pope Francis has become known for his comparatively progressive views and welcoming demeanor.
 "The People's Pope" is regarded as genuinely humble, so you probably won't be surprised to learn that he also chooses to live as humbly as possible.

 The Pope is a very early riser.
 He's always up before 5 a.m., and then spends the next two hours praying, studying scripture, and getting the morning's homily prepared.